HomeInsuranceApartment Building Owner Insurance

 Is apartment building insurance required in Washington State?

-Washington State does not legally require apartment building insurance, but it's effectively mandatory.
-Virtually all mortgage lenders require property coverage as a loan condition.
-Beyond that, operating a multifamily building without insurance exposes your personal assets to enormous liability — a single lawsuit from a tenant injury could exceed the value of the building itself.
+Not by law, but effectively yes.
+Almost every mortgage lender requires property coverage as a loan condition.
+And operating without insurance exposes your personal assets — a single tenant injury lawsuit can exceed the value of the building.

 How much does apartment building insurance cost in WA?